 The faculty in the Department of Political Science at Western Michigan University are actively engaged in research dealing with American politics, comparative politics, and political theory, broadly defined.
 Listed below are brief descriptions of their research areas.

 Dr. Kevin Corder focuses on the intersection of politics and economics.
-His current research explores the differences between U.S. and E.U. responses to the financial crisis, particularly in the area of bank regulation.
-He participated in a Fulbright exchange in 2013, spending 3 months in Malta and the United Kingdom to study public and private sector changes in the banking industry.
-Corder’s work on U.S. economic policymaking - federal credit programs, forecasting, and monetary policy - has appeared in the American Political Science Review, the Public Administration Review and the Journal of Public Administration Research and Theory.
-His most recent book, The Fed and the Credit Crisis, was published by Lynne Rienner Publishers in 2012.
-In addition to his work on public policy, Corder is also engaged in a large-scale project on women’s voting in the U.S. in the 1920s and 1930s.
-The project, a collaboration with Christina Wolbrecht at the University of Notre Dame) are the authors of "Counting Women’s Ballots," a comprehensive assessment of women’s voting in the 1920s and 1930s published by Cambridge University Press.
+He participated in a Fulbright exchange in 2013, spending three months in Malta and the United Kingdom to study public and private sector changes in the banking industry.
+Corder’s work on U.S. economic policy making - federal credit programs, forecasting, and monetary policy - has appeared in the American Political Science Review, the Public Administration Review and the Journal of Public Administration Research and Theory.
+In addition to his work on public policy, Corder also studies women’s voting in the U.S. He and Christina Wolbrecht (University of Notre Dame) are the authors of "Counting Women’s Ballots," a comprehensive assessment of women’s voting in the 1920s and 1930s published by Cambridge University Press.
 Corder and Wolbrecht are working on "A Century of Votes for Women," an overview of how journalists and social scientists have understood and explained the impact of women voters on American politics.

 Dr. Kenneth Dahlberg, professor emeritus, has interests in food systems and sustainable agriculture.
 He worked briefly in newly independent Latvia, consulting with specialists in environmental management.
 He spent a summer in New Zealand and subsequently an academic year in Australia participating in workshops, curriculum development, and research projects.